HyperEssays’s logoA group of three horizontal yellow bars over a thin diagonal red line balancing on a thick blue circle.

 During his fourteen years of service as a magistrate, Montaigne found he had little taste for, or little success in, the political and legal battles erupting around him: between members of the court, between the city of Bordeaux and the king of France, and between Protestants and Catholics.
 A moderate Catholic with some Protestant family members and acquaintances, Montaigne was broadly supportive of the French Crown’s temporary compromises and acquired a reputation for being a reasonable and loyal subject of the king at a time when reason and loyalty seemed on the wane.

-In 1570, having inherited his father’s estate of Montaigne (1568) and frustrated with his career in Bordeaux, Michel Eyquem left magistracy behind.
+In 1570, having inherited his father’s estate of Montaigne (1568) and frustrated with his career in Bordeaux, Michel de Montaigne left magistracy behind.
 Far from completely retiring, however, he put his education and connections to good use to establish himself as a learned gentleman.
 He published two books: a translation (1569) and an edited volume of poetry by his late friend Étienne de la Boétie (1571); he started working on his own book; he sought allies and patrons who could enhance his status.
 Luckily for him, he was also the kind of person the king of France (and the king’s powerful mother, Catherine de’ Medici) needed: a loyal, moderate Catholic who had contacts among Huguenots in southwest France, a man wealthy enough to require no real payments for his services, and a member of the lower aristocracy eager to move up in the world.

 For the next few years, as the religious civil war continued, Montaigne’s life was divided between reading and writing at his home, and cultivating his connections.
 His work paid off: by the end of the decade, he had published the first edition of the Essays and risen high enough through the ranks of the aristocracy to be granted an audience with the king of France to present him with a specially bound copy of the book.
-(Another copy found its way to Queen Elizabeth I. Its provenance is unknown.)
-In 1580, buoyed by his recent successes, Montaigne traveled to Italy hoping to be nominated ambassador to Rome.
+(Another copy found its way to Queen Elizabeth I.1) In 1580, buoyed by his recent successes, Montaigne traveled to Italy hoping to be nominated ambassador to Rome.
 A year later, however, after someone else had been given the position, he was recalled to France to be made, like his father before him, mayor of Bordeaux.

 The political situation there continued to be volatile for the following decade and Montaigne’s fortunes varied accordingly.
 He managed to serve two two-year terms as mayor, had to flee his home and live on the road for a time to stay ahead of war and disease, and was occasionally called upon to facilitate negotiations with the Huguenots.
 (Montaigne’s connections to Henry of Navarre, a Protestant who had become heir presumptive to the throne of France, had made him, once again, useful to the king.)
 He continued to work on the Essays throughout, making hundreds of corrections and adding an entire new book until, in 1588, he had an expanded edition ready to publish.
 With age, his writing had become more personal, more introspective, and more philosophical.
 He had also grown skeptical of his ability to effect change and was trading his political ambitions for literary ones.

-Montaigne died in 1592, likely of complications from a stroke,1 leaving a copy of a 1588 edition of the Essays full of notes — scholars refer to it as the “Bordeaux Copy” — which his adopted daughter, Marie de Gournay,2 collected and organized to publish, in 1595, in the first posthumous edition of the Essays.
-By then, Montaigne’s European fame was already established: an early, fragmentary translation in Italian by Girolamo Naselli had come out in 1590 and a complete English translation by John Florio was to follow in 1603.
+Montaigne died in 1592, likely of complications from a stroke,2 leaving a copy of a 1588 edition of the Essays full of notes — scholars refer to it as the “Bordeaux Copy” — which his adopted daughter, Marie de Gournay,3 collected and organized to publish, in 1595, in the first posthumous edition of the Essays.
+By then, Montaigne’s European fame was already established: an early, partial translation in Italian by Girolamo Naselli had come out in 1590 and a complete English translation by John Florio was to follow in 1603.
 Several bootleg editions in French had also already been circulating, particularly in Geneva where Protestants valued Montaigne’s rejection of dogmatic thinking.

-What started nearly 450 years ago as a cautious and somewhat dry “attempt” — the modern meaning of “essai” in French3 — at writing historical and moral commentaries, proved to be anything but the waste of time Montaigne forewarned us about in his preface.
+What started nearly 450 years ago as a cautious and somewhat dry “attempt” — the modern meaning of “essai” in French4 — at writing historical and moral commentaries, proved to be anything but the waste of time Montaigne forewarned us about in his preface.
 Historians, philosophers, scholars of Early Modern literature, and essayists have found and still find much to study in the Essays of Michel de Montaigne, while others continue to enjoy listening to this curious and affable man whose gentle skepticism, humor, and intelligence remain accessible and engaging to us today.

 To read more about Michel de Montaigne, see our selection of four biographies.
 For a chronological list of major events in his life, see this timeline of the Essays.